 An incredibly rich and decadent bananas foster scones recipe that you will want for breakfast and dessert.
 These moist banana scones will be a new favorite

 Scones are another one of those recipes I can never get enough of.... there are so many good scones out there and they do not get the love they deserve.
 These aren't those dry, rock-hard scones you hear so much about.
 No, these scones are soft, moist, and full of delicious banana flavor.
 And butter.
 And booze.
 So you know it's fuh-reaking amazing.

-The best part of this scones, however, is the glaze.
+The best part of these bananas foster scones, however, is the glaze.
 I used the sauce for bananas foster and added a bit of powdered sugar to make it a seriously addictive glaze.
-I couldn’t stop sneaking a small spoonful here and there.
+I couldn't stop sneaking a small spoonful here and there.

 - 2 large bananas